Tamworth Castle, Staffordshire

-The castles original Lord is hard to determine as records show two as the owners at the time, they were Robert de Despencer and Robert Marmion.
-Robert de Despencer left no make heir so it was either passed onto a daughter or a niece who married into the Marmion family.
-The Marmions held the castle for over a 100 years up until 1291 when Philip Marmion died with no heirs to speak of.
+The castles original Lord is hard to determine as records show two as the owners.
+They were Robert de Despencer and Robert Marmion.
+Robert de Despencer left no make heir, so it was either passed onto a daughter or a niece who married into the Marmion family.
+The Marmions held the castle for over 100 years up until 1291, when Philip Marmion died with no heirs to speak of.
 In 1423 the castle passed on to Sir Thomas Ferrers of Groby.

 The castle was then purchased by the Tamworth Corporation for the princely sum of £3000 and was open to the public to visit in 1899.